EU files WTO suit over Argentina's import restrictions

 The EU's executive Commission said the case followed measures by Argentina that include an import licensing regime and an obligation on companies to balance imports with exports.

-"Argentina's import restrictions violate international trade rules and must be removed," said EU Trade Commissioner Karel De Gucht.
+"Argentina's import restrictions violate international trade rules and must be removed," EU Trade Commissioner Karel De Gucht said.
 "These measures are causing very real damage to EU companies - hurting jobs and our economy as a whole."

-The case raises pressure on Argentina, which is being criticized by a growing number of its trading partners on an increasing number of issues.
+The case raises pressure on Argentina, which is being criticized by a growing number of trade partners on an increasing number of issues.

 At the WTO's Trade and Goods Council on March 30, 19 WTO members - including the United States, Japan, South Korea and Australia - expressed concern about Argentina's restrictive trade measures.

-The suit was not a response to a decision by President Cristina Fernandez in April to seize control of Argentina's biggest oil firm, YPF, a subsidiary of Spain's Repsol.
+The suit was not a response to a decision by President Cristina Fernandez in April to seize control of Argentina's biggest oil firm, YPF, a subsidiary of Spain's Repsol (REP.MC).
 But De Gucht said that decision demonstrated the difficulties of dealing with Argentina.

 "The trade and investment climate in Argentina has steadily become worse over the years, and the recent expropriation of Repsol by the Argentinian state is clear proof," De Gucht told a news conference.
 "Argentina's trade policy has become rooted in unfair trade practices."